GravityKit/GravityView/readme.txt

 == Changelog ==

+= 2.19 [in development] =

+* Added: Embed a Gravity Forms form using a field in the View editor

 = 2.18.7 on September 21, 2023 =

 * Added: Support for embedding Views inside [WooCommerce Account Pages](https://iconicwp.com/products/woocommerce-account-pages/)